japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   firstJobId: Int): ShuffleMapStage
 ----

-getOrCreateShuffleMapStage finds the xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] in the <<shuffleIdToMapStage, shuffleIdToMapStage>> internal registry and returns it if available.
+getOrCreateShuffleMapStage finds the scheduler:ShuffleMapStage.md[ShuffleMapStage] in the <<shuffleIdToMapStage, shuffleIdToMapStage>> internal registry and returns it if available.

 If not found, getOrCreateShuffleMapStage <<getMissingAncestorShuffleDependencies, finds all the missing ancestor shuffle dependencies>> and <<createShuffleMapStage, creates the ShuffleMapStage stages>> (including one for the input ShuffleDependency).